Plagiatus/datapacks/preload_world/README.md

 ### Dimension

 _Default: 1_
 You can set which dimension you want to pre-generate.
 For this, set each of `overworld`, `nether` and `end` to either 1 (pre-generate) or 0 (don't pre-generate).
-You cannot set different values for different dimensions, if you want/need that, you'll have to run them one after the other.
+You cannot set different settings (generation size, wait time etc) for different dimensions, so if you want/need that, you'll have to run them one after the other.
 _This is the only setting that is changed to 0 after a run is completed to prevent accidental re-runs!_

 ## Running the Generation